 Bonvista properties are conveniently close to amenities that residents rely can on for everyday needs.
 There are various restaurants and shops that are accessible by local bus or car.

 For emergencies, the University Hospital of Germans Trias i Pujol (also a hospital affiliated with the Universitat Autònoma de Barcelona) lies at the northern end of the main thoroughfare—Carretera de Canyet.
 The nearest fire station is the Parc de Bombers de Badalona where Carretera de Canyet meets the B-20.

 In the city of Badalona, Bonavista residents can visit the Badalona Museum to view ruins of the original Roman city of Baetulo.
 Here, they can learn more about the city’s origins and development throughout history.

 Hiking trails surround a fifteenth-century Gothic monastery at Sant Jeroni de la Murta, which sits nestled nicely in the valley just west of Bonvista.
 Canyet and Bonavista back right up to a collection of hills where hiking and biking paths abound.
 All offer views of the Mediterranean Sea and Barcelona.
 Slightly farther north is the Parc de la Serralada de Marina, another natural expanse that provides a quick getaway.

 Picture by Thomas Woodtli via Flickr

-Due to its location just 5 kilometers to the beach, residents who purchase a Bonavista property can enjoy countless opportunities for watersports such as surfing, kayaking, and windsurfing.
+Due to its location just five kilometres from the beach, residents who purchase a Bonavista property can enjoy countless opportunities for watersports such as surfing, kayaking, and windsurfing.

 El Canyet is home to the Badalona Rugby Club, the Badalona sports and gymnastics center, and the Hipica Badalona health club.
 Yacht enthusiasts can visit the EMV Marine Yacht Refit , just beyond the Badalona Marina and boat rental stations.